 When cigarettes start tricking you into believing that life is better with nicotine, just watch someone smoke.
 Its not the Marlboro Man living it up on his horse in the sunset.
 Its my granny wheezing in her bed for the last ten years of her life, unable to stop, unable to move.
-She pretty much died with a fag between her lips.
+She pretty much died with a cig between her lips.

 The Marlboro Man is a myth, just like the idea that a cigarette will fix our lives.

 Week Four: Letting Go

 In week four I went road tripping.
 I love travelling, and I have always associated travelling with smoking.
 A way to meet other travellers.
 A fun thing to do at train stops.
 The perfect buddy when you’re driving along a winding dirt road, sun setting, colours lush.
 Every hour, on the hour, I had to battle the uncomfortable desire to mark the next stretch of road with a smoke.
-And I felt guilty, because this was my bloody engagement honeymoon!
-How could I want anything except the rad man next to me and the wide open road?!
+And I felt guilty, because this was my engagement honeymoon!
+How could I want anything except the beautiful man next to me and the wide open road?!

-This feeling of something missing lasted for three days and then, on day four, something beautiful happened.
+This feeling of something missing lasted for three days and then, on day four, something wonderful happened.
 Three hours of driving passed by and nothing…no need to add anything, no desire to keep my fingers and lips busy, no tapping foot or fidgeting mind.

 Without the need for something other than what I was doing, I really settled into my surroundings.
 Unlike week one where the sensation was fleeting, this feeling of being switched on lasted hours at a time.
 I wasn’t terrified of it dissipating.
 I let go of that gnawing sensation of wanting more.
 I felt free.

 Will I smoke again?